xDD-CLE/katas/trigrams/samjones/rubyOO/README.md

 1. Naive Trigramerations: String to String trigramerations.
   - String Tokenizer: splits on non word characters to return words.
   - Simple Trigramerator: Trigramerates tokens into a hash.
 Seeds text generation by providing random key from the hash.
 Returns random trigramerated value for each key.
+Uses HashWrapper to abstract data store implementation.
   - Text Rearranger: Adds each translation to an instance variable.
 Returns value when completed.
 2. Complex Trigramerations: File to File trigramerations.
 Tested with moby dick (runs in <5 seconds).
   - File Tokenizer: Lazily reads file lines, then splits on non word characters, then flattens results to return words.
 	- Persisted Trigramerator: Trigramerates tokens into a database using DBM.
 Seeds text generation by random key from the database.
 Returns random trigramerated value for each key.
+Uses DBMWrapper to abstract datastore implementation.
 	- File Rearranger: Writes each translation to file as it happens.
 Does not return rearranged text to allow large file rearrangement.

 ##Assumptions
-- File cleanup insn't important.
+- File cleanup insn't important. (lots of test db's are made but not cleaned up)
 - Caller doesn't mind choosing and instantiating each layer.
 - Trigramerating Moby Dick each time I run my test suite is A-OK.